Qualifying for Italian citizenship by descent: Are you eligible?

 Acquiring citizenship through ancestry is known as jure sanguinis, or “right of bloodline” (the j in jure is pronounced like the English y in yellow).
 Although determining our eligibility for Italian citizenship by descent can have its hurdles, the general principle is to prove that the “chain of citizenship” has never been broken between generations.
 But what does that mean?

-The chain of citizenship
+The Chain of Citizenship

 As straight-forward as that may sound, nothing in this world can be easy.
 There are, of course, circumstances that could “break the chain” and make claiming Italian citizenship by bloodline more challenging, or even impossible.